One America News Network: Programming

+Shows airing on OAN include: Tipping Point with Kara McKinney, Real America with Dan Ball, Weekly Briefing with John Hines, Fine Point with Chanel Rion, and Nights with Chris Boyle.

-In August 2014, OANN launched the show On Point with Tomi Lahren.
+In August 2014, OAN launched the show On Point with Tomi Lahren.
 Many clips from the program went viral, and by 2015 Lahren had gained widespread attention for her commentaries.
-On August 19, 2015, Lahren aired her final show at OANN.
+On August 19, 2015, Lahren aired her final show at OAN.
 On the week of August 24, 2015 former Republican vice presidential candidate Sarah Palin guest-hosted a program on the network.

-In 2019, the channel aired the Canadian television film Claws of the Red Dragon, which had signed Steve Bannon as its American distributor.
+In 2019, the channel aired Claws of the Red Dragon, an NTD Canada-produced docufilm with Steve Bannon as its American distributor.

 Content

-OANN is known for its pro-Donald Trump content, promotion of conspiracy theories such as election tampering in November 2020, and criticisms of mainstream media.
-OANN has described itself as one of the "greatest supporters" of Trump.
+OAN is known for its pro-Donald Trump content, promotion of conspiracy theories such as election tampering in November 2020, and criticisms of the mainstream media.
+OAN has described itself as one of the "greatest supporters" of Trump.
 It has been described as a political propaganda outlet.

+Former producer Martin Golingan said in 2021, "The Herrings run OAN on this McDonald's business model where you keep the customer happy and the business runs itself.
+If the customers happen to be crazy conspiracy consumers, then that's what they're selling.
+They are grifters in the outrage culture".